kedro-org/kedro/docs/source/nodes_and_pipelines/namespaces.md

     )
 ```

-This means you can easily create multiple pipelines based on the `existing_pipeline` pipeline to test different approaches with various input datasets and model training parameters.
-For example, for the `data_science` pipeline from our [Spaceflights tutorial](../tutorial/add_another_pipeline.md#data-science-pipeline), you can restructure the `src/project_name/pipelines/data_science/pipeline.py` file by separating the `data_science` pipeline creation code into a separate `base_data_science` Pipeline object, then reusing it inside the `create_pipeline()` function:
+This means you can create multiple pipelines based on the `existing_pipeline` pipeline to test different approaches with various input datasets and model training parameters.
+For example, for the `data_science` pipeline from our [Spaceflights tutorial](../tutorial/add_another_pipeline.md#data-science-pipeline), you can restructure the `src/project_name/pipelines/data_science/pipeline.py` file by separating the `data_science` pipeline creation code into a separate `base_data_science` pipeline object, then reusing it inside the `create_pipeline()` function:

 ```python
 #src/project_name/pipelines/data_science/pipeline.py